insolar/docs/docs/source/requester.rst

 Build API requester
 ===================

-.. content-tabs:: left-col

 This tutorial walks you through the process of creating a requester to Insolar API.
 You will learn how to **form and sign requests** that create a member capable of transferring funds to other members.

-   This tutorial is best read on a laptop or desktop with a wide monitor.

 .. _what_you_will_build:

 What you will build
 -------------------

-.. content-tabs:: left-col

 You will build a program (requester) that creates a member in the Insolar network and, as a member, transfers funds from its account.

 The requester forms and sends the following requests to the Insolar’s JSON RPC 2.0 API endpoint and receives the corresponding responses:

 #.
 Gets a **seed** that enables you to call a contract method.

 #.
 Forms, signs, and sends a **member creation** request with the seed and receives your member’s reference in response.

 #.
 Forms, signs, and sends a **transfer** request with another seed that sends an amount of Insolar coins (XNS):

    * From your member’s account given your reference received in the previous response.
    * To another’s account given a reference to the existing recipient member.

 .. _what_you_will_need:

 What you will need
 ------------------

-.. content-tabs:: left-col

 * About an hour.
 * Your favorite IDE for Golang and its `programming tools <https://golang.org/doc/install>`_.
 * `Insolar API specification <https://apidocs.insolar.io/platform/latest>`_ as a reference.
 * :ref:`Local Insolar deployment <deploying_devnet>` or testing environment provided by Insolar.

 .. _how_to_complete:

 How to complete this tutorial
 -----------------------------

-.. content-tabs:: left-col

 * To start from scratch, go through the :ref:`step-by-instructions <build_requester>` listed below and pay attention to comments in code examples.
 * To skip the basics, read (and copy-paste) the working :ref:`requester code <requester_example>` provided at the end.

 .. _build_requester:

 Building the requester
 ----------------------

-.. content-tabs:: left-col

 To build the requester, go through the following steps:

 #. **Prepare**: install the necessary tools, import the necessary packages, and initialize an HTTP client.

 #. **Declare** request **structures** in accordance with the Insolar’s API specification.

 #. **Create a seed getter** function.
 The getter will be reused to put a new seed into every signed request.

 #. **Create a sender** function that signs and sends requests given a private key.

 #. **Generate a key pair**, export the private key into a file, and store it in some secure place.

 #. **Form a member creation request** and call the sender function to send it.

 #. **Form a transfer request** and, again, call the sender function.

 #. **Test** the requester against the testing environment.

 All the above steps are detailed in sections below.

 .. _prepare:

 Step 1: Prepare
 ~~~~~~~~~~~~~~~

-.. content-tabs:: left-col

-   Import all the necessary packages.
+To build the requester, install, import, and set up the following:

+#.
+Set up your development environment if you don't have one.
+Install the `Go programming tools <https://golang.org/doc/install>`_.
+#.
+With the Golang programming tools, you don't need to “reinvent the wheel”: create a ``Main.go`` file and, inside, import the packages your requester will use.
+For example:

    .. code-block:: Go
       :linenos:

-      // Main.go

       package main